moliver4/randotron-decision-maker-rn-client/README.md

 ```
 Scan the QR code or use with your local device emulator.

+## App Usage

+This app is currently published with the Expo library.
+This is available to Android users to use as a Guest (No google login on android at this time).
+To Access, please download the Expo application and scan the QR code at this [link]https://exp.host/@moliver/rn-choices-client with your camera and launch the Expo app.

+Choose your login as a Guest.

+--
+If you Login with Google, your account will be created/fetched, and your questions will be persisted if you desire them to be.
+This is great if you always eat similar things and just want to re-run the same question.

+The most recently run question will always be pushed to the top so you won't loose any.

+As a guest, nothing will be saved, but the current question can be rerun.

+If you or your group are leaning more toward one option than another, feel free to add additional 'weight' to that option.
+This will be taken into account as needed during the random, but now weighted, calculation.

 ## Made with/Dependencies:
 -Google firebase ~ 7.7.0
 -Expo ~ 36.0.0